wilsonliaows/docs/connectors/sap.md

   - `gwhost` is not accessible: In the machine that OPA is installed, use Terminal / Command Prompt to `ping` that `gwhost` and verify that it's accessible.

   - `gwserv` is wrong: Please make sure you input the correct gateway server port number.

-  Also, if you install OPA on a separate server and try to connect to SAP in another server, it may result in unforeseen complications.
-We recommend installing OPA directly on the SAP server instead.

 **I don't see the needed IDocs in the dropdown list in Workato**